LinumLabs/Auditing_Test/README.md

 For each issue found during your audit, create an issue in the github repo with a detailed explanation of the issue found as well as whether you would flag it as Critical, High, Medium, Low or Informational.
 The issues will be reviewed by your reviewers.

+You DO NOT need to write a POC for the bugs.

 ## System Design

 For an overview of the system you will be auditing, view the README file in the src folder.